aws-neuron/aws-neuron-sdk/frameworks/tensorflow/tensorflow-neuron/api-tracing-python-api.rst

     ``NEURON_CC_FLAGS='--dynamic-batch-size'`` A flag to allow Neuron graphs to consume variable sized batches of data.
 Dynamic sizing is restricted to the 0th dimension of a tensor.
--   **extract-weights (EXPERIMENTAL):** example usage -
+-   **extract-weights (Beta):** example usage -
     ``NEURON_CC_FLAGS='--extract-weights inf1.2xlarge'`` will reduce the compiled
     model's protobuf size by taking the weights out of the protobuf.
     Useful for compiling large models that would exceed the 2GB protobuf size limit.
-This feature is experimental.
+This feature is in beta.
 Model performance is not guaranteed and the flag does not work in combination with ``--neuroncore-pipeline-cores``, ``--dynamic-batch-size``, models with
     multiple NEFFs, and models that are 4GB or greater.